Vilne

 This version of the song which was sung in the Vilna Ghetto, was published by Shmerke Kaczerginski in 1947.
 He notes that almost every program in the ghetto opened with it.
 Original words by A. L. Wolfson (1867-1946) and music by Alexander Olshanetsky (1892-1946) were printed in the compilation Vilne, 1935.
 The song was revived by Adrienne Cooper in Irena Klepfisz’s play Bread and Candy, presented at the Jewish Museum in 1991, and at KlezKamp in 1992.
 Joseph Rumshinsky also wrote music to the poem.

-Vilna — city of spirit and innocence.
+Vilna – city of spirit and modesty.

 Vilna — conceived in Jewish ways,

-Where quiet prayers murmured
+where quiet prayers murmur

-Soft secrets of the night.
+soft secrets of the night.

 I often see you in my dreams,

-Dearly beloved Vilna of mine,
+dearly-beloved Vilna of mine,

-And the old Vilna ghetto
+and the old Vilna ghetto

-In a foggy glow.
+in a misty glow.

-Our longing and desire.
+our longing and desire.

-Ah, how often your name calls forth
+Ah, how often your name

-A tear from my eye.
+calls forth a tear from my eye.

 Vilna streets, Vilna rivers,

-Vilna forests, mountains and valleys.
+Vilna forests, mountain and valley.

-Makes me yearn for the days of long ago.
+for the days of long ago.

 I see the Zakret forest,

-Enveloped in its shadows,
+enveloped in its shadows,

-Where teachers secretly slaked our thirst for knowledge.
+slaked our thirst for knowledge.

-Vilna sewed the first thread
+Vilna wove the first thread

-And inspired its children
+and animated its children

-With a gentle spirit.
+with a tender spirit.

 Vilne — shtot fun gayst un tmimes,